Marie Antoinette (2006 film): Production

-The film was planned to be an adaptation of Évelyne Lever's Marie Antoinette: The Last Queen of France, a biography she wrote for American readers in 2000.
+Marie Antoinette was planned to be an adaptation of Évelyne Lever's Marie Antoinette: The Last Queen of France, a biography she wrote for American readers in 2000.
 Sofia Coppola bought the rights twice, but in the end she chose Antonia Fraser's biography Marie Antoinette: The Journey instead of Lever's book as the basis for her adaptation.
 The production was given unprecedented access to the Palace of Versailles.
-The film takes the same sympathetic view of Marie Antoinette's life as was presented in Antonia Fraser's biography.
+The film takes the same sympathetic view of Antoinette's life as was presented in Fraser's biography.
 Coppola said the style for shooting was greatly influenced by the films of Stanley Kubrick, Terrence Malick, and Miloš Forman as well as by Ken Russell's Lisztomania.

 While the action happens in Versailles (including the Queen's Petit Trianon and the Hameau de la Reine) and the Paris Opera (which was built after the death of the real Marie Antoinette), some scenes were shot in Vaux-le-Vicomte, Château de Chantilly, Hôtel de Soubise and at the Belvedere in Vienna.

 Milena Canonero and six assistant designers created the gowns, hats, suits and prop costume pieces.
 Ten rental houses were employed, and the wardrobe unit had seven transport drivers.
-Shoes were made by Manolo Blahnik and Pompei, and hundreds of wigs and hair pieces were made by Rocchetti & Rocchetti.
+Shoes were made by Manolo Blahnik and L.C.P. di Pompei, and hundreds of wigs and hair pieces were made by Rocchetti & Rocchetti.
 As revealed in the "Making of" documentary on the DVD, the look of Count von Fersen was influenced by 1980s rock singer Adam Ant.
 Ladurée made the pastries for the film; its macarons are featured in a scene between Marie-Antoinette and Ambassador Mercy.